khalilullahalfaath/khalilullahalfaath.github.io/content/posts/meditation/index.md

 From my thesis professor and my academic advisor at Telkom University: to be endlessly curious and reflect on everything; always look for answers differently, even though there are already different solutions; to always help my pupils, and not see them differently.

-From my closest friend from childhood: to keep trying, even when the door closes, another one will open, to trust myself, but not isolate myself from others; to always stand for myself, and to respect my need and condition.
+From my closest friend from childhood: to keep trying, even when the door closes, another one will open, to trust myself, but not isolate myself from others; to always stand for myself, and to respect my needs and condition.

 From my best friend in high school: to always put my family first, and try hard for them, even if I have to move to new places; to bring laughter to my friends, but always with care, so my words don’t wound.

 From my neighbor: I learnt how to be a heart of gold, a kind neighbor, and a faithful person; she was a woman of deep devotion, early to the mosque, kind to all, generous beyond measure; her final years wasn’t easy, she had to suffer with illness, yet she didn’t curse it.
 She bore it with patience, her faith unshaken.
-She never complained, only quiet strength she shined.
+She never complained, only quiet strength she shone.

 From Allah: that I have good grandparents, good parents, good family, good teachers, good relatives and friends, almost everyone; that I had a joyful childhood, with the privilege of experiencing my late father’s prime, and being loved by him deeply, and so by my grandmother;

 Furthermore, that I have been blessed with a balanced fortune, not in excess, nor in deprivation.
-Even though my father died young, he left me under the care of relatives whose help never failed; that I have been blessed with knowledge and sharp thinking, makes it easy to understand my lessons in my school eras.
+Even though my father died young, he left me under the care of relatives whose help never failed; that I have been blessed with knowledge and sharp thinking, makes it easy to understand my lessons in my school years.

 That in my preschool days, I was blessed with friends that were my family, who always defended me; that I had my school in front of my grandmother’s house who I would always go after school; and that I was able to survive from an illness in my head.